junhypark/Tomato/README.md

 ---
 # 1. Models

+> **This pipeline is tested on WSL environment and anaconda**

 * environments: Ubuntu 20.04 LTS, Anaconda3 with 3.9.19 python version
 * Need: Memory about Higher than 16GB in CPU

----
-If you use conda virtual enviroment, please enter the below command.
+In conda virtual enviroment, please enter the below command

             conda create -n modelscope python=3.9
             conda activate modelscope

+---

 ## 1-1.
-Speech to Text
+Whisper

 We used **whisper** model developed by **OpenAI** repectively, https://github.com/openai/whisper